This article provides a description of popular assemblers and their architecture-specific differences.

 allows parsing the

-input in Intel syntax without a register prefix.
+input in the Intel syntax without a register prefix.
 This is similar to

 including a .intel_syntax noprefix